PrefectHQ/prefect/docs/concepts/work-pools.md

 !!! warning "Workers are a beta feature"
     Workers are a beta feature and are subject to change in future releases.

 Workers are lightweight polling services that retrieve scheduled work from a work pool and execute the corresponding flow runs.
-Workers are similar to agents but offer greater configurability and the ability to route work to specific execution environments.
+Workers are similar to agents, but offer greater configurability and the ability to route work to specific execution environments.

 Workers each have a type corresponding to the execution environment to which they will submit flow runs.
 Workers are only able to join work pools of the same type.
 As a result, when deployments are assigned to a work pool, you know in which execution environment scheduled flow runs for that deployment will be scheduled.